BohndiekLab/OpenQPATData/README_data.md

-# Data supplementing the paper OpenQPATData: Measurements of tissue-mimicking phantoms with ground truth labels for quantitative photoacoustic imaging research
+# Data supplementing the paper OpenQPATData: Measurements of tissue-mimicking phantoms with reference labels for quantitative photoacoustic imaging research

 **OpenQPATData** is a comprehensive dataset of 30 tissue-mimicking phantoms designed for benchmarking and advancing **quantitative photoacoustic imaging (qPAI)**.
 It includes raw measurements, reconstructed images, ground-truth